Chagossians: Expulsion and dispossession

-Court battle
+Court battles

 In April 2006, the United States Court of Appeals for the District of Columbia Circuit rejected a lawsuit by Louis Olivier Bancoult and other Chagossians, finding that their claims were a non-justiciable political question, i.e. a question that U.S. courts cannot handle because it is properly the business of the Congress to address it legislatively.

 On 11 May 2006, the Chagossians won their case in the High Court of Justice in England, which found that they were entitled to return to the Chagos Archipelago.
 It remained to be seen how this judgment might be implemented in practice.
 However, in June 2006 the British government filed an appeal in the Court of Appeal against the High Court's decision.
 The Foreign and Commonwealth Office put forward an argument based on the treatment of the Japanese Canadians following the attacks on Pearl Harbor.

 After the Court of Appeal had upheld the decision of the High Court, the British government appealed successfully to the Judicial Committee of the House of Lords.
 On 22 October 2008, the Law Lords reached a decision on the appeal made by the Secretary of State for Foreign and Commonwealth Affairs, David Miliband.
 They found in favour of the Government in a 3–2 verdict, ending the legal process in the UK and dashing the islanders' hopes of return.
 The judges who voted to allow the government's appeal were Lord Hoffmann, Lord Rodger of Earlsferry, and Lord Carswell; those dissenting were Lord Bingham of Cornhill and Lord Mance.

 In 2016, the British government denied the right of the Chagossians to return to the islands after a 45-year legal dispute.

 In 2019, the International Court of Justice issued an advisory opinion stating that the United Kingdom did not have sovereignty over the Chagos Islands and that the administration of the archipelago should be handed over "as rapidly as possible" to Mauritius.
 The United Nations General Assembly then voted to give Britain a six-month deadline to begin the process of handing-over the islands.